Ultimo (Marvel Comics): Origin

-Ultimo is a gigantic android that is thousands of years old.
-Ultimo was constructed by an alien species that has since been destroyed by their own creation, which they called "The doomsday device," apparently a combat instrument and a weapon of mutually assured destruction.
-Ultimo confirmed that his "masters" had not contacted him in "thousands of years."
+Ultimo is a gigantic ancient android of unknown origin who is believed to have been created by an alien race as a doomsday device.
+Ultimo himself once confirmed that his "masters" had not contacted him in "thousands of years", suggesting that he was unaware of his culpability for their demise.

-The first time (chronologically speaking) he is depicted in print, Ultimo is already travelling through space, and has attacked the planet Rajak, ultimately killing all its people.
-The only survivors, a group of merchants who were off-planet at the time, attempted to destroy him but had to flee before his might.
-Ultimately, they managed to lure him into an asteroid belt, where space rocks battered both him and the ship until they were driven off-course and separately crash-landed on an unknown planet — Earth.
-This happened around the 1840s.
+In the 1840s, Ultimo is traveling through space when he attacks the planet Rajak after perceiving it as a threat, ultimately killing all its people.
+The only survivors, a group of Rajakian merchants who were off planet at the time, lure Ultimo into an asteroid belt, disable him, and allow him to crash-land on Earth.

 First appearance

-The Mandarin first reveals Ultimo as his "greatest creation"; later issues suggest that the Mandarin found Ultimo in a long-dormant volcano in the vicinity of the "Palace of the Star Dragon" in the "Valley of the Spirits", somewhere in Communist China, and then reprogrammed him as a servant.
-The Mandarin charged it with geothermal energy inside a volcano and gave him its current name.
-The giant robot vanquishes a force of Chinese soldiers sent to dispatch the Mandarin and nearly destroys Iron Man, but is drawn back into the volcano.
+The Mandarin later discovers Ultimo in a dormant Chinese volcano and reprograms him as a servant.
+Ultimo vanquishes a force of Chinese soldiers sent to dispatch the Mandarin and nearly destroys Iron Man, but is drawn back into the volcano.
 The volcano has been destabilized by his activity and erupts, swallowing the robot whole in a conflagration of red-hot lava.
 This proved not to be enough to destroy him, however.

 Ultimo is then sent by the Mandarin to assist the Living Laser who was attacking Africa, and battled Thor and Hawkeye after emerging from a volcano.
-He was able to separate Thor from Mjolnir, briefly causing the Asgardian to be Donald Blake, but Hawkeye distracted him long enough for Blake to transform back to Thor, after which Ultimo was knocked into the volcano, which Thor closed.
+He was able to separate Thor from Mjolnir, but Hawkeye distracted him long enough for Blake to transform back to Thor, after which Ultimo was knocked into the volcano, which Thor closed.
 Ultimo was then sent by the Mandarin to attack the Yellow Claw and Loc Do, and battled Iron Man and Sunfire.
 Ultimo was next sent by the Mandarin to attack Washington, D.C.
 Ultimo fights both Iron Man and the rest of the Avengers, even on the Capitol Mall, before finally being dumped in yet another volcano.
 He is not heard from for years after that, until he's revealed to be the cause for a series of earth tremors in California.
-Over the years, he has drifted across the entire length of the continental plate, soaking up gigantic amounts of geothermal energy, and is thus "for the first time in centuries, fully charged".
+Over the years, he has drifted across the entire length of the continental plate, absorbing geothermal energy to power himself.
 The then-current version of Iron Man (the remote-controlled NTU-150) proves no match for Ultimo, and is torn to pieces — and the cybernetic backlash to the nervous system renders Tony Stark comatose.